 A: Difference in hearing levels between the better ear thresholds and worse ear thresholds does not exceed 15 dB for the average of 500,1000,2000, and 3000 Hz, only.

 B: Difference in hearing levels between the better ear and the worse ear does not exceed 30 dB at 4000 or 6000 HZ only.

 Candidates who fail the hearing test may submit Hearing Recourse Testing (Including Sound Field Testing) if their scores fall within the eligible range.
-Candidates must pass Recourse Testing without the use of hearing aids in order to be qualified.
+Use of hearing aid is permitted.

 Candidates will be assessed for pulmonary function.
 The Total Lung Capacity (TLC) must be within normal values: